Explore with your senses: Sight

 As ace detectives, it’s important that you’re thorough in your hunt for the evidence.
 So, here’s another fun activity to test your knowledge of your house!
 This time, pick a colour – it could be your favourite colour or something totally random.
 Then, set a timer for however long you would like and scout around your house, noting how many things in your house contains that colour.

 Each item only counts once, so if you choose blue and your bathroom tiles have lots of blue squares, they only count once.
-But, if you have six blue mugs, each one counts once
+But, if you have six blue mugs, each one counts once.

-When the timer is up, regroup and tell each other the total number of things in your house contain that colour.
+When the timer is up, regroup and tell each other the total number of things in your house that contain that colour.
 Do you all have the same number, or is someone the TOP inquisitive investigator in your household?